proxmox/ceph/ceph/src/spdk/dpdk/doc/guides/nics/sfc_efx.rst

 - ``perf_profile`` [auto|throughput|low-latency] (default **throughput**)

-  Choose hardware tunning to be optimized for either throughput or low-latency.
+  Choose hardware tuning to be optimized for either throughput or low-latency.
-  **auto** allows NIC firmware to make a choice based on installed licences and firmware variant configured using **sfboot**.
+  **auto** allows NIC firmware to make a choice based on installed licenses and firmware variant configured using **sfboot**.

 - ``stats_update_period_ms`` [long] (default **1000**)